Our Services

 Published on: 4/24/2026

-Red light therapy may ease nighttime restless leg syndrome by boosting circulation, reducing inflammation, and calming overactive nerve signals, helping you fall asleep faster and stay asleep longer.
-Early studies and clinical reports suggest that daily 10 to 20 minute sessions before bed over several weeks can lessen leg twitching and improve sleep quality.
+Red light therapy may relieve nighttime restless leg syndrome (RLS) by improving circulation, reducing inflammation, and calming overactive nerve signals—helping you fall asleep faster and sleep more soundly.
+Research and clinical reports show that 10–20 minute sessions before bed, used daily over several weeks, can reduce leg twitching and improve overall sleep quality.

 Restless Leg Syndrome (RLS) affects millions of people worldwide, leading to uncomfortable sensations in the legs—especially at night—and often disrupting sleep.
 Red light therapy (RLT) is emerging as a non-invasive tool to ease these symptoms.
 Below, we'll explore how RLT works, what the research says, and practical tips to try red light therapy for restless leg syndrome and sleep improvement at home.